jeremy-share/bazel-learning/README.md

 * The Ubuntu apt version of Bazel is too old!
 * Have a look at [.bazelversion](.bazelversion) for the version of Bazel used
 * The [Makefile](Makefile) contains some useful commands for example `make all-run` and `make all-build`
-* While the `pytest-{{tool}}` seem to be a good idea, they do not work well as some can not source the QA config.
+* While the `pytest-{{tool}}` packages looked to be good idea at the time, they did not work well.
-  * This is because the Bazel working directory is different to the project directory
+  * The Bazel working directory is different to the project directory.
+  * Some tools did not let you pass configuration through as arguments

 ## Projects:
 * project1_service - Simple Python service